 We come to life when we live through the senses.

-One of the main Buddhist wisdoms is right speech.
+One of the main Buddhist mindfulness exercises is right speech.
 This is the idea that all speech should be kind, compassionate, and loving.

 Enlightened people have mastered the art of right speech.
 We always speak consciously and with love and kindness.